alex/what-happens-when/README.rst

 The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
-It is the object presentation of the HTML document and the interface of HTML elements to the outside world like JavaScript.
+It is the object presentation of the HTML document and the interface of HTML elements to the outside world like JavaScript.The DOM serves as an internal representation that the browser uses to manipulate and render the page.
 The root of the tree is the "Document" object.
 Prior to any manipulation via scripting, the DOM has an almost one-to-one relation to the markup.